MH-Pro/CSDF/README.md

 # CSDF

-# 🏙️✨ City Sales Analyzer 📊✨
+# 🏙️✨ City Sales Analyzer or City Sales Database Framework 📊✨

 This program simulates and analyzes sales data for a collection of bustling metropolises 🌎, bringing the vibrant world of commerce to life! 🎉